 - A method developed for measuring the conductivity of solid, gel, powder and thin films using Kelvin probe technique.

 Some recent products developed by IPD scientists

-- Suravi Islam, Principal Scientific Officer(PSO)
+- Suravi Islam, Principal Scientific Officer(PSO) and Scientist-in-Charge

-- Nazia Khatun, Scientific Officer(SO)
+- Nazia Khatun, Senior Scientific Officer(SSO)

-- Mohammad Sajjad Hossain, Scientific Officer(SO)
+- Mohammad Sajjad Hossain, Senior Scientific Officer(SSO)

 - Nazmul Islam Tanvir, Research Chemist(RC)

 - Mohammad Zamir Ali, Laboratory Technician

 Yeasmin Akter, Lab.
 Asst/Cleaner.

 Industrial Physics Division, BCSIR Labs, Dhaka